levigo/jadice-webtoolkit-application-monitoring/README.md

 Please notice that all solutions, using a third-party monitoring system, do not provide any security functionality - so every one can grab your metrics as long as you don't define any access restrictions by your own.

 ## License
+The JWT - Application Monitoring project is licensed under the BSD 3-Clause License.
+For other licensing options please [contact us].
 ## Support
 Support is available via issue tracker.
 Commercial support is available.
-For inquiries please [contact us](mailto:solutions@levigo.de).
+For inquiries please [contact us].

 ## Usage
 ### Introduction